Erfan-Ahmadi/CircleCollision/README.md

 # Motivation

 This Project Is For Learning Purposes of Following Topics
-- Collision Detection Algorithms
 - SIMD/Vectorization using **AVX**/**AVX2**
-- Vulkan Compute Shaders
+- Vulkan Compute Shaders and GPGPU Programming
 - Data Oriented Programming

-With Collision Detection MEthods:
+Implementing these Collision Detection Methods:
 - Double For (simplest)
+- Sort and Sweep Algorithm
 - Spatial Parttioning
   - Grid
   - Quadtree/Octree